Barcelona confirm Asisat Oshoala signing | Goal.com

 The 24-year-old completed her move after passing her medical on Thursday morning, before signing her contract at the Camp Nou.

-Oshoala, named African Women’s Footballer of the Year will now provide an extra attacking option for Fran Sanchez’s side, who are currently placed second in the Primera Division.
+Oshoala, named African Women’s Footballer of the Year thrice will now provide an extra attacking option for Lluis Cortes' side, who are currently placed second in the Primera Division.

 Delighted to join @FCBfemeni on loan ....
 2019 let’s go 🏃🏾♀️🔴🔵❤️💙 pic.twitter.com/K3sxpahxFu— ASISAT M.O.N (@AsisatOshoala) January 31, 2019